trungpv-tuc/DATA/README.md

 # eATM-for-Software-Defined-Networks
 An extension of forwarding applications for Software-Defined Networks.
-For example, a very feasible use case for Enterprise and Data Center networks
+For example, a very feasible usecase for Enterprise and Data Center networks